 What to do after your parents leave on move-in day

-I think the reality of living away from home really sinks in when your parents leave for home on move-in day.
+And I think the reality of living away from home really sinks in when your parents leave for home on move-in day.
+You’re on your own now.
+You’re independent!

 Once your parents leave, you’re going to be on your own too.
 You might feel lonely, homesick, and nervous.
-How you choose to spend your first night is up to you, and you should do what you feel most comfortable doing, but here are some things I recommend:
+How you choose to spend your first night is up to you, and you should do what you feel most comfortable doing, but take a look at my post with college move-in tips and here are also some things I recommend:

 Get to know your roommate a little bit.